 Among other things, Daniel has been the lead singer/lyricist for the indie rock band Mining for Rain, a respected community activist and organizer in the labor movement, and a poetry book reviewer for NewPages.com.
-He is also an ordained Deacon in the United Methodist Church.
+He became a professed religious brother in The Order of Saint Luke in February of 2000 and was ordained a Deacon in the United Methodist Church in 2007.

 His many poems have been published widely in literary journals and magazines, both online and in print, in Australia, the UK, and the United States, including: The Australia Times, Blue Collar Review, Colorado Life Magazine, Journal of South Texas English Studies, Nomos Journal, The Penwood Review, Think Journal, VerseWrights, and Wayfarer: a journal of contemplative literature.